Gotta catch ’em all – My habit of turning dates into friends

 It’s a learning experience.
 Befriending someone you’ve been on a date with is a bit like getting feedback from a job interview.
 Maybe you spit in her eye when you get excited, or said all men are assholes 1 too many times, who knows… OH!! actually your new friend might!!
 You get to see how the other side lives, and maybe that person that rejected you is actually much better as a friend.

 It’s much easier to be yourself when you aren’t wondering what the other person thinks of you.

 I personally also find it much easier to accept rejection when I befriend the rejecter.
 It’s almost like it strengthens the idea that it’s not something about you or what you did but rather they just didn’t feel a dance party in their stomachs.
 Lastly they might proposition you?!
 I mean if you’re into that and don’t mind the absolute mess it causes after.

-I’m the kind of person that values the relationships I create and if I think of someone as a friend they get all the reliability and perks that i believe comes with friendship.
+I’m the kind of person that values the relationships I create and if I think of someone as a friend they get all the reliability and perks that I believe comes with friendship.
 That being said catching and maturing a friendly relationship with a “Pokémon” that isn’t that fussed is tiring and can do more damage than good and so I try not to reel myself into saying “let’s just be friends” or take the “I’d be up for meeting up as friends” seriously.
 That’s like saying “I might come” when someone invites you to their birthday party.
-Bitch you ain’t coming.